 Because cockroaches are tiny bugs, they are able to fit through the smallest crevices in search of warmth and humidity.

 The German cockroach grows to approximately one-half an inch in length.
-Shaped like an oval and normally dark brown in color.
+Shaped like an oval and normally dark reddish brown in color.
 Evidence of their presence is the black droppings shaped like peppercorns.

 If you notice cockroaches near the drain, call a pest control professional as soon as possible.